stevej2608/dash-spa/README.md

 * User admin table with Add, Edit and Delete.
 Accessible only when signed in with *admin* rights.

 ![](docs/img/admin-views.png)

 #### User DB

 User details are held in a local sqlite db.
-The SQLAlchemy model and all DB interaction is defined in **[login_manager.py](dash_spa/admin/login_manager.py)**.
+The SQLAlchemy model and all DB interaction is defined in **[login_manager.py](dash_spa_admin/login_manager.py)**.
 It should be straight forward to modify this for other databases.

 #### Authentication mailer

-The authentication mailer is configured in `settings.py` this will need to be modified to include the details for your email agent, [see below](#Configuration).
+The authentication mailer is configured in `spa_config.ini` this will need to be modified to include the details for your email agent, [see below](README.md#configuration).

-If you use gmail just change the user/password details in the gmail options.
-To use a specific mailer edit the `mail_options.active` field.
-Emails sent by the mailer will have come from  `mail_options.sender` edit this field as required.
+If you use gmail just change the user/password details in the `[login_manager.mail]`.
+Emails sent by the mailer will have come from  `[login_manager.mail].sender` edit this field as required.
 Gmail will flag unknown emails as a security risk.
+This can be overridden in the gmail account.

 ### Configuration

-Configuration details are held in the `settings.py`.
-The environmental variable `FLASK_ENV` can be configured to instruct Dash/SPA to use a different configuration.

-Setting:

-        FLASK_ENV='production'

-Will use *class ProdConfig:* from `settings.py`.
-An example configuration is shown below:
+Configuration details are in .ini files.
+The Dash/SPA will look for one of the following files: 'config/spa_config.ini', 'spa_config.ini', '.env'.

+An additional file, defined by the ENV var *DASH_SPA_ENV* can be defined to overwrite selected settings in the base file.
+If *DASH_SPA_ENV=test* then the file *spa_config.test.ini* will overwrite entries in *spa_config.ini*

+The following configuration options can be set:
 ```
-class DefaultConfig(object):
-    """Base configuration."""

-    flask = {
-        "SECRET_KEY": "my secret flask password",
-        "URL_PREFIX": "api"
-    }

-    logging = {"level": "INFO"}

-    user_db = {
-        "database_uri": "sqlite:///db.sqlite"
-    }
-    mail_options = {
-        "sender": "admin@joes.com",
-        "active": "gmail",
-        "gmail": {
-            "host": "smtp.gmail.com",
-            "port": 465,
-            "secure": True,
-            "auth": {
-                "user": "bigjoe@gmail.com",
-                "password": "bigjoepassword"
-            }
-        },
-        "plusnet": {
-            "host": "relay.plus.net",
-            "port": 587,
-            "secure": False,
-            "auth": {
-                "user": "bigjoe",
-                "password": "bigjoesotherpassword"
-            }
-        }
-    }

-class ProdConfig(DefaultConfig):
-    """Production configuration."""

-class DevConfig(DefaultConfig):
-    """Development configuration."""

-class TestConfig(DefaultConfig):
-    """Test configuration."""

-    flask = {
-        "SECRET_KEY": "my secret flask password",
-        "URL_PREFIX": "api",
-        "FLASK_ENV" : "test"
-    }

-    user_db = {
-        "database_uri": "sqlite:///tests/admin/test_db.sqlite"
-    }

-    logging = {"level": "WARN"}
+[logging]
+level=INFO

+[flask]
+SECRET_KEY=my secret flask password
+URL_PREFIX=api

+[login_manager]
+; Set True to enable login manager
+enabled=True
+; DB holds user registration details
+database_uri=sqlite:///db.sqlite
+; Verify users using email verification code.
+If not enabled users can
+; register without verification
+verify_users=False

+[login_manager.mail]
+; User email verification agent details
+sender=admin@bigjoes.com
+host=smtp.gmail.com
+port=465
+secure=True
+user=bigjoe
+password=1234
 ```
+Entries in the *.ini* files can refer to ENV variables.
+To keep a password secret for example define it in the following manner:

+    password=${MAIL_PASSWORD}

+Dash/SPA will then read the password from the ENV variable MAIL_PASSWORD

 #### Build the project

 The dash-spa package is available on [pypi].
 If needed, to create a local